 fswatch to monitor the file

-some Linux systems where it detects file reads as file changes.
+systems where it detects file reads as file changes.
+The bug has

-The bug has gone unaddressed for several months.
-It causes a lot of
+gone unaddressed for several months.
+It causes a lot of problems - in

 I’ve thus replaced the tool used for monitoring directory changes with